Harmony Test Summary

 See below information about Harmony test no-call results and need to redraw the blood sample (no additional cost).

-Early Baby Test: Early Fetal Scan and NIPT at 12 weeks of pregnancy
+Early Fetal Test: Early Fetal Scan and NIPT at 10 weeks of pregnancy

-We introduce Early Baby Test a new generation screening test which organically includes Early Baby Scan (Early Fetal Scan) and Harmony (NIPT).
+We introduce Early Baby Test; a new screening test which organically includes Early Baby Scan (Early Fetal Scan) and Harmony (NIPT).

-This 1 trimester reassuring package provide a unique 11 weeks screening solution by combination of two innovative tests where ultrasound & NIPT are working together to exclude significant proportion of physical (structural) and chromosomal anomalies (T21, T18, T13) for your baby.
+This 1st trimester reassurancr package provides a unique 10 weeks screening solution by combination of two innovative tests where ultrasound & NIPT are working together to exclude significant proportion of physical (structural) and chromosomal anomalies (T21, T18, T13) for your baby.

 - You do not need to have full urinary bladder for the scan.

-- Firstly we perform Early Fetal Scan and will confirm gestational age and well-being of the baby, we will perform top-to-toe examination of fetal organs with special attention to heart and brain/spine. we will measure nuchal translucency (NT) thickness.
+- Firstly, we perform Early Fetal Scan and will confirm gestational age and well-being of the baby, we will perform top-to-toe examination of fetal organs with special attention to heart and brain/spine.
+We will measure nuchal translucency (NT) thickness if you come in at 11-13 weeks.

-- If everything is fine we will inform you about normal findings and reassure you.
-We will write you ultrasound report and send you special access code for your baby's images on safe cloud storage.
+- If the scan does not indicate any causes for concern we will inform you about normal findings and reassure you.
+We will write you ultrasound report and send you special access code for your baby’s images on safe cloud storage.

 - Secondly, we will give you full explanation regarding Harnomy Test (NIPT).
 We will take your blood sample for Harmony Test.
 You do not need to have any specific preparation for the test.
 The sample will be taken by courier same day or next morning to TDL.

 - TDL will send us result and we will contact you immediately.
-NIPT is the most time consuming test that TDL performs and usually it takes up to one week to get the results.
+NIPT is a time consuming test and results can take up to a week to come back to us.

-How do we perform NIPT and give results?
+How do we perform NIPT and deliver the results?

-We will provide you information about the test and will answer your questions.
-You will need to sign the consent form.
+We will provide you information about the test and will take the time to answer any questions you may have.
+You will need to carefully read and sign the TDL consent form.

-After we will firstly perform a scan in order to check normal development of the pregnancy, number of babies and baby's viability.
-If you choose our recommended Early Baby Test, we will perform top-to-toe examination of the baby, to exclude severe physical anomalies, which Harmony Test is unable to detect.
+Initirally, we perform scan in order to cofirm the normal development of the pregnancy, number of babies and pregnancy’s viability.
+If you choose our recommended Early Baby Test, we will perform a top-to-toe examination of the baby at this stave, to exclude severe physical anomalies, which the Harmony Test is unable to detect.

-If the scan results are normal we will take your blood sample.
+If the scan results are normal we will proceed to take your blood sample.
 There is no need to freeze the blood sample and the tube will be taken by special courier to TDL.

 After few days, (usually less than one week) TDL will securely send us result and we will contact you by phone as soon as possible.
 We will also send you a PDF copy of the via Tricefy.